Arrest Warrants in Polk County, FL

 Any person booked into any jail in Polk County on a new offense, (one committed after being placed on Probation or Community Control), shall be held without bond on that new offense until FAH if it is determined that the person is on active Probation or Community Control.
 Pre-Trial Services shall assist in making this determination.

-Polk Criminal Misdemeanor and Felony Cases – Visit the clerk of court website to find or look up the docket for felony and misdemeanor cases.
+Polk County Misdemeanor Cases – Visit the clerk of court website to find or look up the docket for felony and misdemeanor cases.
 You can search for the criminal case by name or case number in order to find the docket.
 From the docket, you can look up the charges pending, pleadings filed in the case, whether a warrant has been issued for a failure to appear, and other details about the pending case.

 Polk County Jail and Warrant Inquiry – Visit the website of the Polk County Sheriff’s Office with Sheriff Grady Judd, to search for jail information, a list of current inmates, and a list of outstanding warrants.
 Find out more about an extradition warrant, fugitive warrant, bench warrant, arrest warrant, or capias issued in any criminal case in Bartow, Polk County, FL.

 Finding a Warrant in Lakeland in Polk County, FL – Visit the website of the Lakeland Police Department to find out more about finding an open warrant through records maintained by the Polk County Sheriff’s Office.
 Find information about how to lookup a warrant, file a public record request, find jail inmate information, or ordering a traffic crash report.